TzeC94/MirrorUnityFPS/README.md

 # Mirror Networking with Unity FPS Starter Assets
-Mirror Server Client Authority networking with Unity FPS Starter Assets
+Mirror Server Client Authority networking with Unity FPS Starter Assets with modification

 This is an experimental project of Server and Client Authority with Mirror Networking for Unity Will add more features as the time goes